foxyoreos/itaku-enhancement-suite/README.md

 Itaku's current content blocking strategy is fairly inconsistent about when posts get hidden and when posts just get warnings applied.
 Extending the CW feature to work with tags would open up UX space to have more predictable behaviors:

 - Content blocks should "bubble" for embedded images.
 In other words, if you have the ``vore`` keyword blocked and a post contains an image contains that tag, posts that it is embedded inside should be completely hidden from searches/feeds.
 It shouldn't just be the image that has a content warning.

+- Content blocks should be definable using multiple tags.
+For example, you should be able to block images that have ``vore`` and ``feral`` tags together without blocking the individual tags.

+- NSFW ratings should be combinable with tag blocks.
+You should be able to block a ``yoshi`` tag from NSFW images without blocking it from SFW images.

 ## Design